rust-lang/book/src/ch10-03-lifetime-syntax.md

 use the lifetime parameters depends on whether they’re related to the struct fields or the method parameters and return values.

-Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the struct’s name, because those lifetimes are part of the struct’s type.
+Lifetime names for struct fields always need to be declared after the `struct` keyword and then used after the struct’s name, because those lifetimes are part of the struct’s type.